On this page:

 The Universal Agent occupies about 20 MB of disk space.
 When you start the installation, the script first checks the system for sufficient space.
 Using the Universal Agent to add more runtime agents to your target machine later will require additional space.

 The installation process installs the Universal Agent as an automatically started system service.
-Therefore, you need to install on the system as a user with sufficient privileges for this type of installation.
+Therefore, you need to perform the installation on the system as a user with sufficient privileges for this type of installation.
 On Linux, for example, you typically need to run the script as a user with sudo privileges.
-See Permissions for Running the Universal Agent.

 The Universal Agent can support the deployment and management of the following runtime agents: